Kimplul/make-practice/README.md

 # `make` is fun
-This repo is for a pet project of mine, a `make` framework that aims to be as flexible and portable as possible, while sacrificing as little speed as possible.
+This repo is for a pet project of mine, a `make` framework that aims to be as flexible as possible, while sacrificing as little speed as possible.

 ## Features
 + Simple API.
 Just three calls!